Ian Happ Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to surrender 15 home runs (1.1 per game), the 10th-fewest in the league.
+- Dodgers pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Urias gets the start for the Dodgers, his fourth of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Grove makes the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty tossed six innings, surrendering one earned run while allowing four hits.
+- In his last outing on Sunday against the Chicago Cubs, the right-hander tossed 5 2/3 innings, allowing one earned run while surrendering two hits.

+- In three games this season, the 26-year-old has a 9.00 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .302 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.